-For 50+ years, HEF has presented ongoing as well as highlighted campaigns against the State Church (The Church of Norway).
-The campaigns (see the screenshot of one of their forms) have relentlessly been promoted in newspapers, in schools, outside churches etc.
+For 50+ years, HEF has presented ongoing as well as highlighted campaigns against the State Church (the Church of Norway).
+The campaigns (see the screenshot of one of their forms) have relentlessly been promoted in newspapers, in schools, outside church buildings etc.

 I have included links below from 1978, 2007, 2016 and 2019, but I could easily expand this to hundreds of relevant links.